bennycheung/bennycheung.github.io/_posts/2016-07-05-model-of-spatial-reasoning.md

 p    Plot graphically
 ```

-You can execute the `TinBuild.py` by plotting both Voronoi and Delaunay tessellation interactively.
+You can execute `TinBuild.py`, plotting both Voronoi and Delaunay tessellation interactively with the following commandline and options.

 ```
 python TinBuild.py -v -t -p test.pts